osism/release/doc/source/index.rst

 OSISM releases
 ==============

-The latest available release is 3.2.0.
+The latest available stable release is 4.0.0.

-Release 4.0.0 is currently under development.
+Release 5.0.0 is currently under development.

-The latest available pre-release is 4.0.0b.
+The next available pre-release will be 5.0.0a.

 Use of a specific release in the configuration repository
 =========================================================